Skip to content

 }

-⚠️ Pitfall Warning: scanf's %s stops when it encounters whitespace and does not check buffer sizes.
-If the input exceeds the buffer length, it directly causes a buffer overflow.
-The safe approach is to specify a maximum length (%31s), or use the fgets + sscanf combination instead.
-In real-world projects, scanf is rarely used, but understanding its mechanism is still important during the learning phase.
+⚠️ Pitfall Warning: scanf's %s stops when it encounters whitespace and does not check buffer size.
+If input exceeds the buffer length, it directly causes a buffer overflow.
+The safe approach is to specify a maximum length (%31s), or use fgets + sscanf instead.
+While scanf is rarely used in production projects, understanding its mechanism is still important during the learning phase.

 Step 5 — Building a Multi-File Project